digitalideation/digcre_h2201/content/week08.md

 ## Preparation work

-Read the first 2 articles in [Going Further](#going-further), and complete the notebooks for week 06 in `/samples` folder.
+Read the first 2 articles in [Going Further](#going-further), and complete the notebooks for week 08 in `/samples` folder.

 For _developers_ you should use a CNN to build a classifier of your choice (either trained from scratch or using a pre-trained model).
 You can follow the techniques detailed in the notebooks.
 You will find some examples of datasets in the section [going further/tools](#tools) on this page.
 For those of you who worked with the shape classifier with the toy NN it might be interesting to try to use CNN as a comparison (see the Kaggle dataset in [tools](#tools)).

-Both _designers_ and _developers_ should start looking a bit more in details into their personal project (that we will start to work on after week 06) Which means:
+Both _designers_ and _developers_ should start looking a bit more in details into their personal project (that we will start to work on after week 08) Which means:

-1. Make some research (models architecture, datasets, tutorials, blog posts, etc...), please __share__ your finding on Slack if you think they could help some teammates.
+1. Make some research (models architecture, datasets, tutorials, blog posts, etc...), please __share__ your finding on Discord if you think they could help some teammates.
 2. For _designers_ you should start sketching some ideas either in the form of prototypes (high or low level), UI sketches, or even code experiment (P5, ML5).

-By __next week__ (week 07) you should:
+By __next week__ you should:

 1. Have a __solid understanding__ of  Keras _(developers)_
 2. Be able to __train / retrain__ your own __CNN__ with Keras _(developers)_